tliam1/Youtube_Channel_Points/README.md

 This bot tracks user activity in your YouTube live streams and rewards viewers with "grub points."
 The system includes gambling features and will eventually incorporate trading and redemption systems.

+# NOT A COMPLETE PROJECT, CODE IS MESSY!

 ## Features:
 - **Grub Points**: Viewers earn points by interacting in live chats.
 Payout amount and frequency are adjustable.
 - **Gambling**: Viewers can gamble their points using chat commands.